dotnet/EntityFramework.Docs/entity-framework/core/saving/execute-insert-update-delete.md

 }
 ```

 In this code, we use a LINQ `Where` operator to apply an update to a specific Blog, and only if its concurrency token has a specific value (e.g. the one we saw when querying the Blog from the database).
-We the check how many rows were actually updated by `ExecuteUpdate`; if the result is zero, no rows were updated and the concurrency token was likely changed as a result of a concurrent update.
+We then check how many rows were actually updated by `ExecuteUpdate`; if the result is zero, no rows were updated and the concurrency token was likely changed as a result of a concurrent update.

 ## Limitations